 Our experience shows that when care providers are given incentives to improve outcomes, quality and costs, better results follow when compared to those in traditional, fee-for-service Medicare:

 |HEDIS star score (a national care rating)||↑ 19%|

 Here are some ways technology is helping Humana members:

 Care management at Humana includes multi-disciplinary teams that connect people with chronic conditions to the resources and services they need.
 Care managers stay in touch by phone, nurses and social workers visit face-to-face, and community health educators connect Humana members with community and social services.

 Some people stay in care management programs.
 Others are in for a short time—for example, when they transition from hospital to home.
 These programs are making a difference in quality of life.
-Humana’s chronic care program lowers hospitalizations by 34%, and its 30-day transitions program reduces hospital readmissions by 56%, a 2013 Humana at Home study found.
+Humana’s chronic care program lowered hospitalizations by 40% for those at highest risk for frequent admissions, resulted in a 26% improvement in two-year odds of survival, and allowed members to spend more than one million more days at home over the past four years than they would have experienced without the program, Humana studies from 2014-2016 found.

 December 22, 2014

 New medical clinics follow the example of integrated healthcare providers that work to treat the whole patient.